dvla/dvla.github.io/content/posts/2025-04-24-kaping-gem-project/index.md

 which we commonly use.
 With this in mind there is further development work to cover more of the OpensSearch functions down the line.

+## The Ka-Ping Ruby Gem

+The Ka-Ping Ruby Gem enables the user to build complex ElasticSearch DSL Queries for searching and filtering large data sets without having to worry about formatting the JSON payloads.

+Using intuitive search terms and operations, it's easier to construct human-readable search definitions without needing a deep understanding of the Query DSL syntax.

-## What a multiple search term query looks like with JSON notation
+### Complex search term query looks like with JSON notation
 Probably the best way to demonstrate Kaping is to look at the traditional query construct, then the Kaping way.

-## Traditional JSON query
+#### Traditional JSON query
 ```ruby

 def multi